dword-design/nuxt-content-git/README.md

 }
 ```

+Update the schema accordingly.
 Then you can access them via `doc.gitCreatedAt` and `doc.gitUpdatedAt`.

 ## Deployment